Swagatika04/Data_analyst_nanodegree/Wrangling_Project/README.md

 **Step 2 : Assessing Data**

 As a second step of the Data wrangling process, assessing helped to figure out several Quality issues (content related) and some tidiness issues (structural types).

-#### Quality

-- Timestamp column is a string
-- There were many Missing/ Misspelled dog names
-- Some text lines contain links
-- Exclude columns that are not required for analysis
-- Rating denominator higher than 10 and some lower than 10
-- Retweets present in the file: texts start with &quot;RT @&quot;
-- There were &quot;&amp;amp&quot; characters present in text
-- Some breed names have the first letter lowercase in p1, p2, p3 columns
-- id column needs to be renamed to tweet\_id to make it similar to other data frames

-Tidiness

-- Dog stages split into 4 different columns in twitter dataframe
-- Combine the 3 separate data frames into 1

 **Step 3: Cleaning Data**